matekm/matekm.github.io/_posts/2017-5-23-The-fun-with-Salesforce-Streaming-API.md

 }
 {% endhighlight %}

-The message must define a *channel* and set it to */meta/connect*, it must provide a *client_id* received in handshake response in order to identify client and it also must specyfi *connectionType* that is supported by the server (remember, Salesforce support only long-pooling connection)
+The message must define a *channel* and set it to */meta/connect*, it must provide a *client_id* received in handshake response in order to identify client and it also must specify *connectionType* that is supported by the server (remember, Salesforce support only long-pooling connection)

-Reposne to this message may be:
+Response to this message may be:
 {% highlight Json linenos %}
 [
   {